OXIS Energy Chosen for Aerotec's First International Investment

 (Logo: http://photos.prnewswire.com/prnh/20130612/621367-b )

-OXIS Energy will also collaborate with CODEMIG in the exploitation of lithium deposits in Minas Gerais.
-In addition, OXIS is evaluating the use of CODEMIG's graphene products in the composition of the Li-S chemistry.

-OXIS Energy established since 2005, has developed, and continues to advance an innovative Lithium Sulfur (Li-S) battery chemistry, cells and systems that will revolutionise the worldwide rechargeable battery market.
+Established in 2005, OXIS Energy has developed, and continues to advance an innovative Lithium Sulfur (Li-S) battery chemistry, cells and systems that will revolutionise the worldwide rechargeable battery market.
 With considerably higher energy density, OXIS' batteries are lighter, safer and as they do not comprise any rare earth metals, OXIS Energy battery systems are more eco-friendly than Lithium-ion alternatives.
 Because of those characteristics, OXIS' technologies are very suitable for the aerospace and electric bus industries.

 Besides Aerotec's GB £3.75 million investment, the company has also received funding from a Korean electronics company and a European battery materials company.

-Rodrigo Esteves, the Managing Director of Confrapar, added, "This is our first overseas investment with the intention of bringing new technological advances into Brazil, whereby the State of Minas Gerais builds up it competencies and skills in the market for rechargeable lithium batteries, with an estimated value in excess of US $100 billion."
+Rodrigo Esteves, Managing Partner at Confrapar, added, "This overseas investment will bring new technological advances into Brazil, whereby the State of Minas Gerais builds up its competencies and skills in the market for rechargeable lithium batteries, with an estimated value in excess of US$100 billion."

 Editor's Notes: